Medicine

 Anna Etheridge Hooks, U.S. Army (1839-1913) — For her service as a U.S. Army nurse in the Civil War, Anna Etheridge was one of only two women to earn the Kearny Cross, awarded to Union soldiers who had displayed meritorious, heroic or distinguished acts while in the face of an enemy force.
 She participated in 32 battles, including First and Second Bull Run, Williamsburg, Chancellorsville and Gettysburg.
 She was noted for removing wounded men from combat.
 (Section 15, Grave 710)

-Juliet Ann Opie Hopkins (1818-1890) — Known as the "Florence Nightingale of the South," Juliet Opie Hopkins helped coordinate medical care for the Confederacy during the Civil War.
-Her husband, Alabama politician and lawyer Arthur Hopkins, was appointed to oversee Confederate hospitals, and Juliet converted three Virginia tobacco farms into hospitals.
-She also cared for Confederate troops and their families, sustaining an injury while attending to wounded soldiers at the Battle of Seven Pines (1862).
-Her efforts were so admired that she was buried with full military honors, with the procession including several Alabama congressman and former Confederate Gen. Joseph Johnston.
+Juliet Ann Opie Hopkins (1818–1890) — Hopkins helped coordinate medical care for the Confederacy during the Civil War.
+Her husband, Alabama politician and lawyer Arthur Hopkins, was appointed to oversee Confederate hospitals, and she converted three Virginia tobacco farms into hospitals.
+She sustained an injury while attending to wounded soldiers at the Battle of Seven Pines (1862).
+Following her death on March 9, 1890, Hopkins was buried in Arlington National Cemetery, with a procession that included several Alabama congressman and former Confederate Gen. Joseph Johnston.
 (Section 1, Grave 12-A)

 See also: